maheshmarri/flaskapp/README.md

 `python test.py -v`

 # CI/CD
-Travis as Pipline to do the CI for each commit on github.
+Configured Travis as CI/CD Pipeline for each commit on github.
+And also app to be built on python version 2.7 and 3.6.
+So for each commit of the 2 parallel builds running for each of the python version.

 # Depndencies
 I have packaged dependencies in requirement.txt file to install dependencies using pip before the app would